 I decided to walk around the big crater at the top.
 I can’t remember ever looking into a volcano crater before in my life.
 I thought they’d be a hole somewhere with visible lava or smoke coming out, but it simply looked like a crater left by an asteroid.

 Most of the crowd leaves the top one hour after sunrise.
-I was feeling very tired after circumventing the crater, so I laid down on a bench and took a 1-hour nap.
+Feeling very tired after circumventing the crater, I laid down on a bench and took a 1-hour nap.
 Feeling a little more refreshed, I started the decent back down to the 5th Station.
-This is a different route than the one coming up, and in total in took me around 2.5 hours.
+This is a different route than the one coming up as they set up different trails for ascending and descending.
+In total, in took me around 2.5 hours to go down.
 Overall, I found the ascent and descent to be easy.

 I have mixed opinions about climbing Mount Fuji.
 The part I enjoy the most was the human experience of going up in the dark along with hundreds of other people, all with the same goal.
 The scenery around the crater was interesting.
 But the rest was a bit disappointing.
-There’s almost no interesting views on the way up or down, and a good sunrise is very depending on the luck with good weather.
+There’s almost no interesting views on the way up or down, and to get a good sunrise you have to be lucky with weather.
 I’m glad I got to do it though.